techperv/vorze/readme.md

 - Start up a terminal for the rest of the commands
 - Run 'load.sh'.
 It will ask for your sudo-password to load the driver for the chipset on the stick and bind it to the (non-standard) PID/VID it uses.
-- Run dmesg.
-At the end, you should see a line like 'usb 1-2: cp210x converter now attached to ttyUSB0'.
-  Note the ttyUSB0.
-If it's different (eg ttyUSB1) you'll need to change the next command accordingly.
-- Run the vorze tool with the csv file that goes with the movie you're about to watch and the port you just spotted.
+- Run the vorze tool with the csv file that goes with the movie you're about to watch.
   For example:
-  ./vorzemplayer faphero_v1.csv /dev/ttyUSB0
+  ./vorzemplayer play faphero_v1.csv
 - Run mplayer with the -udp-master option to play the movie: mplayer -udp-master faphero1.mp4
 - Enjoy!

+MORE FUN

+If you have a joystick, you can also try the 'test' and 'record' option instead of the 'play' option.
+It'll allow you to control your Vorze from the joystick, with the 'record' option giving you the opportunity to recrd your own csv files.
+This functionality still is experimental though, and at the moment it seems there's a bottleneck with the amount of data that can be sent to the Vorze in a short timespan.